kannans89/RustRepo/14_Array/14_Array.md

 - Each memory block represents an array element.

 - Array elements are identified by a unique integer called as the subscript / index of the element.

-//check this point
-- Like variables, arrays too, should be declared before they are used.
-Use the var keyword to declare an array.

 - Populating the array elements is known as array initialization.